Vara-Lab/SDK-Unity-Vara-Template/Readme.md

 # SDK Unity Vara Network Template

 This repository contains a template for integrating the Vara network into Unity projects using the Substrate SDK.
-It provides examples and utilities to facilitate connection and interaction with Vara network nodes.
+It provides examples and utilities to facilitate connection and interaction with Vara network.

 ## Table of Contents